 1) File financial aid forms late or not at all, and miss out on aid.

-Many people think they need to complete their tax return before they can file the Free Application for Federal Student Aid (FAFSA), so they end up not filing the FAFSA until April, but statistically students receive more aid if they file within the first three months of the FAFSA becoming available.
+In the past, many people thought they needed to complete their tax return before they could file the Free Application for Federal Student Aid (FAFSA), so they ended up not filing the FAFSA until April, but statistically students receive more aid if they file within the first three months of the FAFSA becoming available.

 2) Procrastinate on the FAFSA and make mistakes.

 Procrastinating leads to rushing and errors, or not having time to ask someone how to answer a question.
 Making errors on financial aid forms leads to delays that can cost you funding.
 Common mistakes include filing the wrong year (be sure not to fill out the previous year’s FAFSA), reporting retirement savings (you don’t need to), not counting family members correctly, inputting an incorrect social security number, and inputting extra numbers.
 Have your spouse or a close friend proofread the form to catch mistakes.
 Our family paid a small fee to have a college finance expert to go over it with us.
 She caught an extra zero that I had inadvertently added to our asset amount that made us look significantly more well off than we are.

 Many families don’t fill out the FAFSA because they know they won’t qualify for a Pell grant at a public university.
 But colleges and universities use the FAFSA to allocate state aid, institutional aid, scholarships, and work study.
 A student might not qualify for work study at a public university but might get some at a private college.
 This was true for my daughter.
 Each family’s profile is unique, including age of older parent and how many are in college simultaneously, so you just never know.
 Always, always fill out the FAFSA.